thunderbird/thunderbird-android/docs/engineering/rfcs/README.md

 Architecture Decision Records (ADRs) continue to record durable architectural decisions.
 Technical designs capture implementation details that are too large or too specific for an RFC.

+If the implementation details are too large for an RFC, link to a technical design document from the RFC.

 ## Format of an RFC

 Each RFC document should contain: